Add

 7. Add categories and tags

-Filtres Blog Webflow Paradox
+Webflow Blog Filters Paradox

 • To better organize your articles, add categories or tags to your CMS collection.
-I show you in this article How to easily add a filter system in Webflow
+I show you in this article how to easily add a filter system in Webflow

 8. Optimize for SEO